Fine-Tuning Flow Matching via Maximum Likelihood Estimation of Reconstructions: Experiment Details and Additional Results

-We employ two types of network architectures to learn the vector field: a Conditional UNet-1D and a Transformer-based diffusion model.
+We employ two types of network architectures to learn the vector field: a Conditional UNet-1D and a Transformer-based model.
 The UNet model was designed with an input dimension matching the action space of the environment and an output dimension corresponding to the action dimensions.
 It incorporated global conditioning based on visual feature encodings, a hidden size of 256, 4 UNet blocks with 2 layers each, and attention mechanisms to enhance representational capacity.
 The Transformer model used a hidden dimension of 512, 6 transformer layers, 8 attention heads, and a dropout rate of 0.1 to prevent overfitting.
 Both models utilized a ResNet-18 vision encoder for extracting image features, with GroupNorm substituted for BatchNorm to improve training stability.
+In the residual fine-tuning part, the normalization terms use the same architecture as in the pre-training phase, but with fewer hidden layers and parameters, and with the state input set to zero for decoupling.
+In the ablation study, the GAV term is replaced with a single-hidden-layer MLP comprising 128 hidden nodes.
+For sampling, DDPM uses 100 steps, while all other methods (DPM, DDIM, FM, etc.) employ 16 steps.
+Additional details can be found in the source code.

 We used a batch size of 64.
 In the pre-training stage the Adam optimizer was used with a learning rate of 1.0e-4 and weight decay of 1.0e-6, accompanied by a linear warm-up phase spanning 500 steps.
 While in MLE fine-tining stage we use a learning rate of 5.0e-6.
 In the design for inducing contraction properties we choose $\lambda_{\omega}=0.05$ and $\epsilon_A=10^{-6}$.
 All models were trained on 4 A100 GPUs using a Distributed Data Parallel strategy with 32-bit precision.
 An Exponential Moving Average was applied with a decay rate of 0.75, updated every 50 epochs.